bodyaka/poglyad-api-client/README.md

 require('poglyad-api-client')('some.api.poglyad.org');
 ```

-And then, simply require module in the necessary module, and use:
+And then, simply require module in the necessary place, and use:

 ```js
 var poglyadApiClient = require('poglyad-api-client');